Lucian-Hong/ECEM202A_FinalProject/docs/report.md

 - **Object Detection Node:**
   - Detects objects in real-time and publishes results to relevant topics.
 - **Explore/Navigation Node:**
-  - Navigates autonomously to locate the specified item.
+  - Navigates autonomously to locate the specified goal/item.

 #### 1. Initialization
 The system begins with all nodes in an OFF state: